itu-square/SymexTRON/README.md

 ### To make an example program:

 The description of the AST for type-definitions and programs is available in the [SYNTAX.md](SYNTAX.md) file.
+The description of the heap representation is available in [SEMANTICS.md](SEMANTICS.md) file.

 To make an example, start by creating a new file with your example name e.g. `FooExample.scala` which contains an object `FooExample` that inherits from the `examples.Example` trait.
 Then override the `classDefs` (containing the metamodel/type-definitions), `pres` (containing the initial memory) and `prog` (containing the TRON program) values to contain your desired program.
 Remember to add the following imports: